Zscaler Inc. (ZS) Shares Up Despite Recent Market Volatility

 Scotiabank gave a rating of “Sector Outperform” to ZS, setting the target price at $115 in the report published on January 18th of the current year.

-During the last 5 trading sessions, ZS fell by -7.62%, which changed the moving average for the period of 200-days by -5.42% in comparison to the 20-day moving average, which settled at $131.84.
-In addition, Zscaler Inc. saw 7.34% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZS fell by -8.30%, which changed the moving average for the period of 200-days by -14.04% in comparison to the 20-day moving average, which settled at $126.28.
+In addition, Zscaler Inc. saw -1.82% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading